jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/API.md

 Backwards compatibility of FRINX Postman collections:
 `Infrastructure`        - Works with all releases of Carbon, Boron, Beryllium FRINX ODL
 `L2VPN Service Module`  - Works with all releases of Carbon, Boron FRINX ODL
-`L3VPN Service Module`  - Works with all releases of Carbon, Boron FRINX ODL
-`Uniconfig Framework`   - Works only with corresponding version of FRINX ODL
+`L3VPN Service Module`  - Works with all releases of Carbon FRINX ODL since version 3.1.3 `Uniconfig Framework`   - Works only with corresponding version of FRINX ODL